HardlyDifficult/Tutorials/Chapter1.md

 <details><summary>How</summary>

- - Add a 'CircleCollider2D' component to the spike ball.
+ - Select the Spike Ball's parent GameObject and add a **CircleCollider2D**.
    - Modify the radius so the collider is around the main body and not the spikes.

 <img src="http://i.imgur.com/crXdz35.gif" width=300px />

 </details><br>
-<details><summary>TODO</summary>

-Test, by placing the ball at the top of each platform.
-If it gets stuck because some platforms are too close, update the platform position or rotation.
+<details><summary>What did that do?</summary>

+The circle collider allows the ball to roll.
+Place the ball at the top of a slanted platform and gravity will get things moving.

-Hit play to watch the spike ball fall onto a platform and roll.
+Hit play to watch the spike ball fall onto a platform and roll:

 <img src="http://i.imgur.com/x4a848N.gif" width=300px />

+If the ball gets stuck while testing because some platforms are too close, update the platform position or rotation.

 <hr></details>
 <details><summary>Why shrink the collider?</summary>